ttaomae/autohotkey-scripts/README.md

 Use the `Windows Key` + `Ctrl` + Numpad keys (`1`-`9`) to move the current active window to the edges of the region currently occupied by the window.
 This allows a limited form of additional tiling beyond just four quadrants.

+## mouse_manager.ahk
+Provides hotkeys for quickly moving the mouse between monitors.
+This may be useful when desk space is limited or when using high resolution monitors or a mouse with low sensitivity.

 ## mirror_keyboard.ahk
 An implementation of the